Mr. Children: 2007-present

 On May 10, 2010, Mr. Children released the DVD Mr. Children Dome Tour 2009 Supermarket Fantasy in Tokyo Dome, but it sold about 49,000 copies one day before the official release day, debuting at No. 1 on the Oricon weekly music DVD chart with the one-day sales.
-It became their seventh consecutive number-one music DVD and they tied the records of Arashi and KAT-TUN for having the most consecutive number-one DVDs on the Oricon weekly music DVD chart.
+It became their seventh consecutive No. 1 music DVD and they tied the records of Arashi and KAT-TUN for having the most consecutive No. 1 DVDs on the Oricon weekly music DVD chart.
 It also debuted at No. 1 on the Oricon weekly comprehensive DVD chart, eclipsing the sales of Avatar in the week.
 It topped the Oricon comprehensive DVD charts for three consecutive weeks, making them the second artist to achieve that with the music DVD while the first is Arashi.
 On September 4, Mr. Children released their second documentary/concert movie Mr. Children / Split the Difference (since first "Es" ~Mr. Children in Film~) and released DVD + CD includes the movie and selected songs by the band on November 10, 2010.
-It debuted at No. 1 on the Oricon weekly music DVD chart and they also became the first artist to have their eighth consecutive number-one music DVD.
+It debuted at No. 1 on the Oricon weekly music DVD chart and they also became the first artist to have their eighth consecutive No. 1 music DVD.
 On December 1, Mr. Children released their sixteenth studio album Sense includes digital release only single "Fanfare".
 But the details such as track list, number of tracks, cover and title of the album were not announced until just before a release date, November 29.

 On April 4, 2011, Mr. Children released the download single "Kazoe Uta" to collect donations for the 2011 Tōhoku earthquake.
-"Kazoe Uta" debuted at number 1 on the RIAJ Digital Track Chart, surpassing the download sales of AKB48's charity single "Dareka no Tame ni (What Can I Do for Someone?)".
+"Kazoe Uta" debuted at No. 1 on the RIAJ Digital Track Chart, surpassing the download sales of AKB48's charity single "Dareka no Tame ni (What Can I Do for Someone?)".